COVID-19 and the safety of our visitors

 Can I take an earlier tour if I arrive early?

 No. Your ticket is time specific and is a guaranteed space.
 Walk-up visitors can buy a ticket for a tour before your time, but they have done so on a very limited first-come, first-served basis and risk not being sold a ticket.

-Can I take photos on the tour?
+Can I take photos at The Neon Museum?

-Is the Neon Museum ADA compliant?
+Is The Neon Museum ADA compliant?